 Since writing occurs in courses across the curriculum at Colby, peer tutors are prepared to respond to various forms of discipline-specific writing—lab reports, case studies, application essays, and response writing, for example, as well as standard academic essays.
 Tutors are also trained as writing fellows assigned to work with faculty members and students in writing-intensive courses.

-Writers’ center tutors work with writers across Colby’s diverse extended community: first-year composition students; students with particular writing difficulties, including diagnosed learning differences; senior scholars; students for whom English is not a first language or who do not speak English in their home environments; job and graduate school applicants; fellowship candidates; and writers interested in developing skills specific to personal, professional, and civic contexts.
+Writers’ Center tutors work with writers across Colby’s diverse extended community: first-year composition students; students diagnosed with learning differences; senior scholars; students for whom English is not a first language or who do not speak English in their home environments; job and graduate school applicants; fellowship candidates; and writers interested in developing skills specific to personal, professional, and civic contexts.